senopui/character_select_stand_alone_app/README.md

 ### Many thanks to the following people for their selfless contributions, who gave up their valuable time to provide Chinese translation and character data verification.
 They are listed in no particular order.
 #### Silence, 燦夜, 镜流の粉丝, 樱小路朝日, 满开之萤, and two more who wish to remain anonymous.

+### Special thanks
-Special thanks to [lanner0403](https://github.com/lanner0403/WAI-NSFW-illustrious-character-select) please support his WebUI plugin.
+lanner0403 [WAI-NSFW-illustrious-character-select](https://github.com/lanner0403/WAI-NSFW-illustrious-character-select) 2000+  Verified Character List, please support his WebUI plugin.
+Cell1310  [Illustrious XL (v0.1) Recognized Characters List](https://civitai.com/articles/10242/illustrious-xl-v01-recognized-characters-list) more than 100+ Verified Character List.

 ------
 # Install and Run